jbx-protocol/juice-docs/docs/dev/README.md

 ---
 sidebar_position: 1
+title: Developer Introduction
+description: Getting started with Juicebox V5 protocol development - overview, guides, API reference, and AI integration
+keywords: [Juicebox, developer, protocol, smart contracts, Ethereum, DeFi, treasury, tokens]
 ---

 # Intro

 #### Overview

-Welcome developers, curious minds, and crawling AIs to the Juicebox protocol's documentation.
+Welcome developers, curious minds, and AI agents to the Juicebox protocol's documentation.

 Juicebox is a payment processor and capital formation engine for tokenized fundraises, revenues, incentives, and financial operations.
 The "pay" and "cash out" functions of the open internet, and all financial, ownership, and inventory data in between.

 Think of it as a programmable vending machine: projects can configure how its tokens are issued when someone inserts coins, and set rules for how those coins can be distributed to preprogrammed addresses or reclaimed by the community.

 Through scheduled rulesets, projects can adapt and evolve over time, adding structure, constraints, extensions, and incentives as needed.
 Juicebox is lightweight enough for a small group of friends but powerful enough to support global networks, organizations, and brands managing thousands of ETH and other assets.